tamersp25/docs/src/pages/engines/guidelines.md

 4. Download an Existing Asset
 5. Process the Task
 6. Format and Generate Output
-7. Create and Upload a New Asset to Veritone
+7. Uploade Engine Result & Create a New Asset
 8. Set Task Status to Complete
 9. Reporting Task Failure